awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

 There are no `format_options` values for `format="parquet"`\.
 However, any options that are accepted by the underlying SparkSQL code can be passed to it by way of the `connection_options` map parameter\.

+## format="glueparquet"<a name="aws-glue-programming-etl-format-glue-parquet"></a>

+This value designates a custom Parquet writer type that is optimized for Dynamic Frames as the data format\.
+A precomputed schema is not required before writing\.
+As data comes in, `glueparquet` computes and modifies the schema dynamically\.

+You can use the following `format_options` values with `format="glueparquet"`:
++ `compression`: Specifies the compression codec used when writing Parquet files\.
+The default value is `"snappy"`\.
++ `blockSize`: Specifies the size of a row group being buffered in memory\.
+The default value is `"128MB"`\.
++ `pageSize`: Specifies the size of the smallest unit that must be read fully to access a single record\.
+The default value is `"1MB"`\.

+ Limitations:
++ `glueparquet` supports only a schema shrinkage or expansion, but not a type change\.
++ `glueparquet` is not able to store a schema\-only file\.

 ## format="xml"<a name="aws-glue-programming-etl-format-xml"></a>

 This value designates XML as the data format, parsed through a fork of the [XML Data Source for Apache Spark](https://github.com/databricks/spark-xml) parser\.